 - Democracy is the ruling ideology of nearly all modern, developed countries today, even though many countries’ democracies do not completely live up to the standard of pure democracy I put out.

-- Democracy is the product of a long tradition of liberal thought, stretching from the Enlightenment to the establishment and propagation of liberal democracies throughout the world.
+- Democracy in its modern form is the product of a long tradition of liberal thought, stretching from the Enlightenment to the establishment and propagation of liberal democracies throughout the world.
 As a result of being the fruit of liberalism, democracy relies on implicit liberal assumptions about the essence of the human being.

 - Democracy is the implicit ideology of liberal bourgeois society; it is the common-sense thought that arises out of the implied and often unconscious assumptions of liberal individualism.
-These assumptions include taking the abstraction of the atomized individual as the starting point of political thought and the idea of political consent through an unspoken social contract between said abstracted atomized individuals.
+These assumptions include taking the abstraction of the atomized individual as the starting point of political thought, political equality of these atomized individuals as a universal, and the idea of political consent through an unspoken social contract between said abstracted atomized individuals.

 - Democracy arises out of the sacred legal relation of private property upheld by the bourgeois epoch.
 Bourgeois right is the right to exclusion, the rights of the private property owner to alienate their body, their actions, (and most importantly) their property from the human community.
 Bourgeois right is therefore to make possession mutually exclusive and to divide society into atomized property owners.